dbamadhankumar-beep/AISTUDIO_ORACLE_DASHBOARD/README.md

 ## Centralized Port Configuration

-All port settings are managed in a single file: `project.config.json` in the root directory.
-If you need to change the ports for the frontend development server or the backend API, you only need to edit this one file.
+All port settings are managed in `project.config.json` in the root directory.
+This file contains a single `port` value that is used for both the development server and the production server.

 ---